AlgoSupreme/AssortedBettingTools/README.md

 # AssortedBettingTools
 An assortment of the betting tools I made.
 Mostly AI generated code but fixed or optimized by me.
-50% AI/ 50% hand programmed

 ## 🥅 Goalie Performance Analyzer (v1.4)
 (found under goalie folder)